 As you learn more about each topic and get better at it, you go up through the star levels until you reach four star or even Master Cadet.
 Subjects that you learn include the following:

 Cadet and the Community

 Young people aged 12 and under 18 can join the army cadets.
 At 18+ it is possible to consider a role as an Army Cadet Force adult volunteer.

 Most detachments meet one or two evenings a week with occasional weekend camps and competitions.
 The days and times vary depending on the detachment but normally it starts at 7pm or 7.30pm and runs for two hours.

-We are able to offer senior cadets a range of vocational qualifications through our relationship with the Cadet Vocational Qualification Organisation (CVQO), including BTEC Level 2 qualifications in Public Services and Music and the ILM Level 2 Certificate in Team Leading.
+Other vocational qualifications through our relationship with the Cadet Vocational Qualification Organisation (CVQO), include BTEC Level 2 qualifications in Public Services and Music and the ILM Level 2 Certificate in Team Leading.

 Provider: Army Cadet Force